gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 i.e. responses from plugins.gradle.org are cached to disk (`--offline` support)

 ## Story: Build author searches for plugins using central Web UI

+## Story: Plugins are able to depend on other non core plugins

+Plugin dependencies can not be dynamic.
+Plugin dependencies can not be cyclic.

 ## Story: Make new plugin resolution mechanism public